Is your bearded dragon showing signs of stress and agitation?

 This is a common one people do for their bearded dragons.

-Take one finger and gently stroke the head of your beardy from the nose to the crown.
+Take one finger and gently stroke the head of your bearded dragon from the nose to the crown.

 Take care not to touch its eyes.